 2) It is engaging and social

-By working with an influencer, brands can engage indirectly with their audience, sparking conversation, and getting free product promotion.
-These days, people don’t expect brands to actually sell directly to them anymore.
+By working with an influencer, brands can engage indirectly with their audience.
+Nowadays, people don’t expect brands to sell directly to them anymore.
 They want brands to engage with them, entertain them, and inform them instead.
-This is where influencers come in because they provide their audience with entertaining content and high value.
+This is where influencers come in because they entertain and provide high-value content.

 3) It is trendy